jiang18/mph/docs/docs/options.md

 *Intercept handling:*
 - If `--covariate_names` is not specified, MPH automatically includes an intercept term.
 - If `--covariate_names` is specified, MPH does not automatically add an intercept.
-In this case, users must include a column of 1's in the covariate file and specify it in `--covariate_names` if an intercept is desired.
+In this case, users must include a column of 1's in the covariate file and specify it in `--covariate_names` if an intercept is needed.

 ### Options
 | Option | Argument | Type | Description |